Get the latest from TODAY

 Best for ages: 4-14

 Why go?
-There’s nowhere else on earth where you can you snorkel in freshwater cenotes (natural pools), swim with manatees and climb ancient Mayan ruins all before the sun sets at the beach.
+Snorkel in freshwater cenotes (natural pools), swim with manatees and climb ancient Mayan ruins all before the sun sets at the beach.

-What to do: Fly into Cancun and then immediately head to Playa del Carmen: the perfect launching point for all of Quintana Roo’s adventures.
+What to do: Fly into Cancun and then immediately head to Playa del Carmen, the perfect launching point for all of Quintana Roo’s adventures.
 Float the underwater river at Xcaret Eco Theme Park and stay late for the cultural musical show, “Xcaret Mexico Espectacular.”
-Then, take a taxi or bus to Dolphin Discovery in Puertos Aventuras where the kids can splash and play with dolphins, manatees and even sea lions!
-Finally, lather on the sunscreen and explore the clifftop ruins in Tulum.
-They are some of the best preserved Ancient Mayan ruins along the coast.
-Further inland, you can take a day trip to Chichen Itza!
-And for beach time, check out Aloha Paddle Club's water sport rentals in Playa del Carmen or take the ferry to nearby Cozumel.
+Then, taxi or bus to Dolphin Discovery in Puertos Aventuras where the kids can splash and play with dolphins, manatees and even sea lions!
+Finally, explore the clifftop ruins in Tulum.
+Further inland, take a day trip to Chichen Itza!
+For beach time, check out Aloha Paddle Club's water sport rentals in Playa del Carmen or take the ferry to nearby Cozumel.

-Where to stay: Panama Jacks Resort Playa del Carmen is located on prime beachfront real estate (steps away from the shop-lined Fifth Avenue) and home to the Camp Jack kids club, so it gets our vote.
-Outside of town, Barcelo is the brand to look for with everything from its impressive Barcelo Maya Grand Resort (five family-friendly hotels in one) to its more intimate Allegro Playacar where babysitting is always available.
-Finally, if you want to overnight in Cozumel, Allegro Cozumel has a Pirate’s-themed water park on site.
+Where to stay: Panama Jacks Resort Playa del Carmen is located on prime beachfront real estate and home to the Camp Jack kids club.
+Outside of town, Barcelo has everything from its impressive Barcelo Maya Grand Resort (five family-friendly hotels in one) to its more intimate Allegro Playacar where babysitting is always available.
+In Cozumel, Allegro Cozumel has a pirate-themed water park on site.

 More info: VisitMexico.com

 Best for ages: 5-11